UCATLAS/xAODAnaHelpers/README.md

 ```
 **Caveat**

 It has been noticed that some of the latest derived xAODs have missing metadata info due to some bug in Derivation Framework.
-If you are incurring in a nasty crash at runtime, make sure you have switched off the configuration flag
+If you are incurring in a nasty crash at runtime, make sure you have set the name of the derivation property DerivationName property of BasicEventSelection.
+If that does not work then switched off the configuration flag

 ```
 UseMetadata False